Codecademy/docs/content/general/concepts/object/object.md

 An **object** is an instance of a class.
 It contains the properties and functionalities of its class.

-Objects provide a structured programming approach and are the basic units of [Oject-Oriented-Programming](https://www.codecademy.com/resources/docs/general/object-oriented-programming) (OOP).
-By creating objects, the developer can easily create various identical objects and modify existing ones within the program.
+Objects provide a structured programming approach and are the basic units of [Oject-Oriented-Programming (OOP)](https://www.codecademy.com/resources/docs/general/object-oriented-programming).
+Developers can easily create various identical objects and modify existing ones within the program.

-Objects also provide `encapsulation`, meaning that the data within that object is protected from being altered or destroyed by other functions unless explicitly allowed.
+Objects also provide [encapsulation](https://www.codecademy.com/resources/docs/general/encapsulation), meaning that the data within that object is protected from being altered or destroyed by other functions unless explicitly allowed.

 ## Memory allocation